Enalean/tuleap-documentation-en/languages/en/administration-guide/application-management/plugins/svn.rst

 be removed (``svn rm``) and re-added at a lower size.
 Please keep in mind that this won't save space on your disk as the large version of the file is still present in subversion history.

-There is no limit set by default.
+The default limit for new platforms (starting Tuleap 12.7) is 50MB.
+Before 12.7 there was no limit set but administrators can add one afterward.

 This configuration can be done either in command line on the server with